JonathanZWhite/less-in-practice/README.md

 ```

 ####Spacing
 Keeping your margin spaces consistent across your designs is key.
-Your designer will thank you for this.
 ```
-// Margin and Spacing
+// Margin and Spacing (public)
 // --------------------------------------------------

 @space-jumbo: 100px;